Sons of the Pioneers: Sons of the Pioneers today

+The Sons of the Pioneers have never stopped performing since their inception in 1934.
 Following the death of Lloyd Perryman in 1977, Dale Warren, who had joined the group in 1952, took over the leadership of the Sons of the Pioneers, guiding them into the 2000s until his death on August 8, 2008.
-They continued to perform in concert and recorded as well with a lineup that featured, among many others, Luther Nallie (guitar, vocals), Rusty Richards (vocals), Billy Armstrong (fiddle), Billy Liebert (accordion), Gary LeMaster (lead guitar), and Rome Johnson (vocals).
+They continued to perform in concert and recorded as well, with a lineup that featured, among many others, Luther Nallie (guitar, vocals), Rusty Richards (vocals), Billy Armstrong (fiddle), Billy Liebert (accordion), Gary LeMaster (lead guitar), Rome Johnson (vocals), and Roy ("Dusty") Rogers Jr. (vocals, MC), the founder's son, who appeared with the group from 2018 until his retirement in 2023.

-The current "Trail Boss" of the Sons of the Pioneers is Tommy Nallie (vocals, bass), who joined the group in 1983.
-Other current band members are Ken Lattimore (vocals, fiddle), Roy ("Dusty") Rogers, Jr. (vocals, MC), John Fullerton (vocals, guitar), Paul Elliott (fiddle), and Chuck Ervin (bass, vocals).